 The CRON syntax can sometimes be confusing when first encountered.
-There are five sections that can be configured within the CRON syntax.
-You can specify day of week, month, day of the month, hour and minute.
+Five sections can be configured within the CRON syntax.
+You can specify the day of the week, month, day of the month, hour and minute.

 # ┌───────────── minute (0 - 59) # │ ┌───────────── hour (0 - 23) # │ │ ┌───────────── day of the month (1 - 31) # │ │ │ ┌───────────── month (1 - 12) # │ │ │ │ ┌───────────── day of the week (0 - 6) # │ │ │ │ │ # │ │ │ │ │ # │ │ │ │ │ # * * * * * <command to execute>